gymrek-lab/gymreklab.github.io/doc/UKB_Expanse_STR_GWAS.rst

 Then, choose a phenotype you want to perform the GWAS against.
 You can explore UKB phenotypes `here <https://biobank.ndph.ox.ac.uk/showcase/index.cgi>`__.
 You'll need the data field ID of the phenotype, and the data field IDs of any fields you wish to use as categorical covariates.
+Sex, age at measurement, and genetic PCs 1-40 calculated by the UKB team `here <https://www.nature.com/articles/s41586-018-0579-z>`_ are automatically included as covariates and should not be specified in the input file below.

 Caveats: